 - Walking and talking come very naturally together and walking in a group can make us feel more connected to each other, reducing loneliness and isolation.

 - Walking can improve mood and sleep-quality, reduce stress and anxiety.

 - Being in green and blue spaces is shown to have a positive impact on mental health.
-Our walks start at the National Marine Aquarium, on the doorstep to the Plymouth Sound National Marine Park, which means our walkers benefit from being in both green and blue spaces whilst walking.

 Please remember to wear sensible footwear, bring waterproofs if necessary and bring a drink to take along the walk with you.